Robin-Haupt-1/Portfolio/README.md

 ### Technologies used

 I used Python, and created the GUI using PyQt5.
-For querying the online dictionaries I use their REST-API or scrape their website using BeautifulSoup.
+For querying the online dictionaries I use their REST-API or scrape their website using `BeautifulSoup`.

 [GitHub Repo](https://github.com/Robin-Haupt-1/Dict.cc-and-Cambridge-Dictionary-to-Anki)